Trucker Killed In Clifton Industrial Accident

 The mishap occurred at Thea Enterprises on Allwood Road shortly before 8 a.m., they said.

-Colleagues and responders conducted CPR after the out-of-state victim was pulled out from under the load, which had fallen off a flatbed trailer, responders said.
+Colleagues and responders conducted CPR after the out-of-state delivery driver was pulled out from under the load, which had fallen off a flatbed trailer, responders said.
 He was later pronounced dead at the hospital, they said.

 Passaic County Prosecutor Camelia Valdes was expected to release further information sometime Thursday.